port-labs/port-docs/docs/software-catalog/blueprint/timer-properties.md

 ![Timer entity](../../../static/img/software-catalog/entity/TTLCreateEntity.png)

-After 2 hours, the property will become `Expired`, and a event of `Timer Expired` will send to the [ChangeLog](../blueprint/blueprint.md#changelog-destination).
+After 2 hours, the property status will change to `Expired`, and an event of `Timer Expired` will be sent to the [ChangeLog](../blueprint/blueprint.md#changelog-destination).

-The following action invocation body is sent to the Webhook/Kafka topic:
+The following [action invocation body](../../self-service-actions/self-service-actions-deep-dive.md#self-service-action-run-payload) is sent to the Webhook/Kafka topic:

 ```json showLineNumbers
 {